bytebase/bytebase.com-old/content/docs/en/vcs-integration/enable-version-control-workflow.md

 </hint-block>

+Below use GitLab as an example.
+GitHub works in a similar way.

-When checked, we will create a pull request/merge request for your repository to set up the SQL review CI, and redirect you to the pull request page.
-Please review and merge this pull request.
+When checked, Bytebase will create a merge request (MR) for your repository to set up the SQL review CI, and redirect you to the MR page.
+To finish the setup, please should review and merge this MR.

 ![vcs-sql-review-prepare](/static/docs/en/vcs-integration/enable-version-control-workflow/vcs-sql-review-prepare.webp)